 University academic expectations are often very different from the secondary school experience.
 Adjusting to a new educational system can be challenging.
 Here at JMU, we not only hope you will be successful, but we provide a number of academic services (free of charge) for all students.
 The services listed below are excellent resources to more efficiently assist in your academic success.
 Also, you are always encouraged to contact your academic advisor, your professor, and/or the oIP-ISSS for recommendations, assistance and direction.

 The Career and Academic Planning resource center is available to address your academic and career needs.
-It is located in Wilson 303, and is to be used as a tool to guide and support visitors in each stage of their academic and professional development - from researching majors and careers, to writing resumes and preparing for the job search, to searching for internships and jobs, to exploring graduate school options.
+It is located in the Student Success Center and is to be used as a tool to guide and support visitors in each stage of their academic and professional development - from researching majors and careers, to writing resumes and preparing for the job search, to searching for internships and jobs, to exploring graduate school options.